frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 *[Real World Reference A](https://pbs.twimg.com/media/DdVrwxUVMAAZ1Rs.jpg) | [Real World Reference B](https://capitalphotographycenter.com/images/uploads/%C2%A9Marie_Joabar_Fill_Flash_-4.jpg)*

 The final result is much more flattering for the subjects, and turning the original less than ideal natural lighting condition, into a more acceptable one.
-Now steps beyond this of course is that in photography *(or even in film/tv/games)* you can introduce more elaborate lighting setups that can either ["motivate"](https://www.studiobinder.com/blog/what-is-motivated-lighting-in-film/) the natural light, or you can supress the environmental light with your [own artistic lighting environment](https://www.cined.com/unmotivated-light-as-a-storytelling-tool-when-is-it-appropriate/) entirely.
+Now further steps beyond this of course is that in photography *(or even in film/tv/games)* you can introduce more elaborate lighting setups that can either ["motivate"](https://www.studiobinder.com/blog/what-is-motivated-lighting-in-film/) the natural light, or you can supress the environmental light with your [own artistic lighting environments](https://www.cined.com/unmotivated-light-as-a-storytelling-tool-when-is-it-appropriate/) entirely.

 In my case, I elected to keep it simple and try to follow the principles of ["motivated"](https://www.studiobinder.com/blog/what-is-motivated-lighting-in-film/) light so this new camera light wouldn't draw attention to itself.
 It should only elevate what was originally there.